Each page of the XWiki is stored in xwiki.xml as an XML file which is

 and copy/paste the content to save it.
 However, XWiki store each saved version

 of each page.
-Though if I’m looking for the page Main.WebHome
+Though if I’m looking for the page Main.WebHome, I will find

 Step 4.1 - Search a multiline pattern